mawrkus/pull-request-review-guide/README.md

 Small successive PRs, each one focused on a single change will usually result in faster reviews.
 Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
 The reviewers will thank you!

+#### Rome wasn't built in a day / Create new tasks

+If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

+Remember that, the longer the time a review takes, the higher are the risks for having to fix conflicts and to deal with a decrease in motivation.

 ### 👓 For the reviewers

 #### Empathize / The other person is you